stuartjnelson/northern-badger-11ty-blog/articles/upgrading-11ty-handlebars-blog-from-2020.md

 3. I aimed to make small improvements to the UI and codebase as I came across them.

-## My Laptop Won't Run VSCode Because It's Too Old...
+## Can't run the repo my laptop won't run VSCode because it's too old

 My personal laptop is a 15" 2017 MacBook Pro.
 It's still a great device, but I've been lazy about keeping the operating system updated.
 When I cloned down the repository, I found that I could no longer run VSCode.
 I didn't want to go through the hassle of updating the OS, as that would mean backups, time, and the potential for things to go wrong.
 I wanted to keep things as simple as possible.

 I noticed there was a new feature (well, it was [released in 2021](https://azure.microsoft.com/en-gb/updates/general-availability-github-codespaces/#:~:text=Published%20date%3A%20August%2011%2C%202021,Studio%20Code%2C%20or%20using%20SSH.), but I just wasn't aware of it...) that allowed me to run the repository in a [GitHub Codespace](https://github.com/features/codespaces).
 GitHub's virtual dev environment lets you work on and run a repository in the cloud.
 IT'S AMAZING.
 One of those times where a tool really is as easy as it claims.

-## Updating Dependencies That Are 4 Years Out of Date
+## Updating dependencies that are 4 years out of date

 I immediately ran into some annoying dependency issues...
 I was worried about how difficult it would be to update 11ty since I was over four years out of date.
 To my surprise, it was no effort at all. **Shout out to the 11ty community!** The main issues I had were: